 Fighting for Your Rights

-Most federal drug charges which are filed involve large amounts of methamphetamine, cocaine, heroin, ecstasy (or MDMA) or pseudo-ephedrine.
+Most federal drug charges involve large amounts of methamphetamine, cocaine, heroin, ecstasy (or MDMA), or pseudo-ephedrine.
 Most federal drug cases involving two or more people are filed as conspiracy to possess with the intent to distribute.
-The government will charge everyone involved from the biggest player to the smallest fish in the same indictment.
+The government will charge everyone involved, from the biggest player to the smallest fish, in the same indictment.

 The most significant factor in a federal drug case is the amount of the substance.
 This will determine the sentence in any federal drug case.

-Federal Drug Statutes are very severe and require mandatory minimum sentences in cases involving many substances.
-These minimums are either five years or 10 years depending upon the substance and the amount of the substance.
-There are ways to get below the mandatory minimum but it is essential that you have an experienced federal criminal defense attorney to represent you in these cases.
+Federal drug statutes are very severe and require mandatory minimum sentences in cases involving many substances.
+These minimums are either five years or 10 years, depending upon the substance and the amount of the substance.
+There are ways to get below the mandatory minimum, but it is essential that you have an experienced attorney to represent you in these cases.

-One way to get below the mandatory minimum sentence is called “safety valve”.
+One way to get below the mandatory minimum sentence is called “safety valve.”
 Safety valve can only be applied if you have no prior convictions.
-It also requires that you played a minor roll in the offense and that you meet with the government and tell them everything about your involvement in the case.
-This information is placed in the agency filed and is never revealed to anyone.
+It also requires that you played a minor role in the offense and that you meet with the government and tell them everything about your involvement in the case.
+This information is placed in the agency files and is never revealed to anyone.

-Other factors considered in sentencing in federal drug cases include your roll in the offense.
+Other factors considered in sentencing in federal drug cases include your role in the offense.
 If you were an organizer or leader in the offense, the sentence will be greater.
-If you were only a minor participant like a driver or a “mule” you may get a reduction in your sentence for minor or minimal roll.
+If you were only a minor participant, like a driver or a “mule,” you may get a reduction in your sentence.